SebastianRzk/Looksyk/docs/development_and_contribution.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes.
+4. Check if your changes pass the tests and checks.
+Run `bash run-ci-manual.sh` to run all tests and checks.
+If there are any issues, please fix them before proceeding.
-4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
+6. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request into the `main` branch.
+7. Create a new Pull Request into the `main` branch.

 ## Where should I target my pull request?